 How to make pomegranate tabbouleh

 Tabbouleh is very easy to make, there's just a bit of chopping involved as you need to dice up some tomatoes and cucumber as well as roughly chop parsley and mint.
-You can do a fair bit of that while you're cooking the bulgar wheat then the rest as it cools, if you like.
+You can do a fair bit of that while the bulgur wheat soaks to plump up.

 Then mix it all together along with a simple, lemony dressing and that's it.
 As I say, lots of delicious fresh flavors.

-This pomegranate tabbouleh is a fresh, tasty side salad that will brighten up any meal.
-Easy to make, it's a slight twist on a classic that's got a lovely tang to it.
+This tabbouleh with pomegranate is a fresh, tasty side salad that will brighten up any meal.
+Easy to make, it's a slight twist on a classic with those bright fruity bursts that pair perfectly with the lemon and oil dressing and add little jewels to an already wonderful dish.

 Looking for more dishes to make a mezze meal?
 Try these: